 The Olympia Theater opened in 1926 as a silent movie palace and amazed the public with its stunning Moorish architecture, perfect acoustics and simulated night sky, complete with wafting clouds and twinkling stars.
 It also achieved fame as the first air-conditioned building in the South.
 The "talkies" and Vaudeville soon arrived at the Olympia, and for more than 40 years the theater was a top center of entertainment in Miami.
 It was one of the last theaters in the country to showcase Vaudeville acts.
 South Florida business tycoon and philanthropist Maurice Gusman saved the aging theater and the adjacent Olympia Office Building from demolition and donated them to the City of Miami in 1975.
 Thanks to extensive restorations in the 1970s, overseen in part by famed architect Morris Lapidus, the theater was named to the National Register of Historic Places in 1984.
 This beloved cultural venue has retained its stature in a downtown that continues its own transformation.
-MIFF is pleased to present its CINEDWNTN Galas at the Olympia Theater at the Gusman for the 2014 Festival.
+The Festival is pleased to present its CINEDWNTN Galas at the Olympia Theater at the Gusman.

 Regal South Beach Cinemas

 1100 Lincoln Road, Miami Beach The Regal South Beach is a crown jewel on Miami's famous pedestrian-only Lincoln Road Mall.
 Fully modern and technologically equipped, its three-story pastel stain glass windows are still reminiscent of the bygone Art Deco era so present in its surrounding architecture.
 Festival films are presented the full 10 days of the Festival on 2 of Regal's 18 screens.
 It is definitely one of the busiest places to be during the Festival!